angular/angular/aio/content/guide/router.md

 ## Milestone 6: Asynchronous routing

-As you have completed the milestones, the application has naturally gotten larger.
+As you've worked through the milestones, the application has naturally gotten larger.
-As you continue to build out feature areas, the overall application size will get larger also.
+As you continue to build out feature areas, the overall application size will continue to grow.
 At some point you'll reach a tipping point where the application takes long time to load.

 How do you combat this problem?
-With asynchronous routing which loads feature modules _lazily_, on request.
+With asynchronous routing, which loads feature modules _lazily_, on request.
 Lazy loading has multiple benefits.

 * You can load feature areas only when requested by the user.
 * You can speed up load time for users that only visit certain areas of the application.
-* You can continue expanding lazy-loaded feature areas without increasing the size of the initial load bundle.
+* You can continue expanding lazy loaded feature areas without increasing the size of the initial load bundle.

 You're already made part way there.
-By organizing the application into modules &mdash; `AppModule`, `HeroesModule`, `AdminModule` and `CrisisCenterModule` &mdash; you have natural candidates for lazy-loading.
+By organizing the application into modules&mdash;`AppModule`, `HeroesModule`, `AdminModule` and `CrisisCenterModule`&mdash;you have natural candidates for lazy loading.

 Some modules, like `AppModule`, must be loaded from the start.
-But other can and should be lazy-loaded.
+But others can and should be lazy loaded.
-The `AdminModule`, for example, is needed by a few, authorized users, You should only load it when requested by the right people.
+The `AdminModule`, for example, is needed by a few authorized users, so you should only load it when requested by the right people.

+{@a lazy-loading-route-config}
-### Lazy-Loading route configuration
+### Lazy Loading route configuration

 Change the `admin` **path** in the `admin-routing.module.ts` from `'admin'` to an empty string, `''`, the _empty path_.